vijay03/cs360v-f20/project-1.md

 Finally, you will need to extend the `sys_ipc_try_send()` to detect whether the environment is of type `ENV_TYPE_GUEST` or not, and you also need to implement the `ept_page_insert()` function.

 Once these steps are complete, you should have a fully running JOS-on-JOS.

+### Grading
+Your code will be tested on proper functioning of extended page table mapping, vmlaunch and resume and correct handling of vmcalls during vm exit.

+Grade Scripts can be found here.
+Download both executables and run `python gradeproject.py` from the project-1 directory.

 ### Hints
 All the functions to be implemented contain hints on how to implement the respective functions as comments in the function names.
 So please pay attention to the commented code as well.